Valps/gta2-gmp-rotator/README.md

 ## What it does NOT rotates:
 - Junctions

-However, the junctions (RGEN chunk) are computed again by DMA map editor when saving/compressing the rotated map.
+However, all junctions (RGEN chunk data) are computed again by DMA map editor when saving/compressing the rotated map, so there is no need to worry about them.